Are you wondering how to manage your backlinks? Do you struggle with developing an effective backlink management process?

 Just as authoritative content helps you to rank for relevant keywords, backlinks also reassure the search engine of page authority.
 It comes as no surprise, then, how much focus some SEOs put into building and managing their external link portfolios.

-In this post, I’ll show you a solution for managing these backlinks in three different stages: protect, review, and grow.
+In this post, I’ll show you a solution for managing these backlinks in four different stages: protect, review, grow, and analyze.
 You’ll also learn why an enterprise-level platform offers the biggest opportunity in these areas and how to use it to manage backlinks to benefit your site.
+You can expect to learn:

 The answer seems simple, doesn’t it?
-External links remain one of Google’s most important ranking signals.
+Backlinks remain one of Google’s most important ranking signals.

 After all, Google looks at the quality of backlinks to establish site authority and, in turn, its rankings.

 Links remain a fundamental part of the web.
-Nearly every attempt to list SEO ranking factors includes external links.
-Some even dive deeper into the importance of links.
-In one such study, Brian Dean of Backlinko confirmed that:
+Nearly every attempt to list SEO ranking factors includes backlinks as one of the drivers of a site's rankings and search visibility.

 There are other reasons, too, why you should pay attention to how your site is linked to.